juju/docs/src/en/getting-started.md

        brew upgrade juju

-   For alternative installation methods, see the [releases page][releases].
+   For alternative installation methods, see the [install docs][install].

 ^# For CentOS

    A pre-compiled binary is available for CentOS.

-   Please see the [releases page][releases] for a link to the latest version.
+   Please see the [install docs][install] for a link to the latest version.